nanoc/nanoc.app/content/tutorial.md

 This is the end of the tutorial.
 I hope that this tutorial both whet your appetite, and gave you enough information to get started with nanoc.

 There's more reading material.
 It's definitely worth checking out the [Manual](/manual/)--it's rather big, but it contains everything you need to know about nanoc.
+Be sure to check out the [Glossary](/manual/#glossary) if you're confused by terminology.